CarboFormer: A Lightweight Semantic Segmentation Architecture for Efficient Carbon Dioxide Detection Using Optical Gas Imaging: Dataset

 The \textbf{C}ontrolled \textbf{C}arbon dioxide \textbf{R}elease (CCR) dataset was created using a systematic protocol with the FLIR G343 camera under controlled conditions.
 CO\textsubscript{2} was released from a high-purity calibration gas cylinder (UHP 99.995\%, 300L) at a fixed distance of $\pm$20 inches, with ambient temperature maintained at $\pm$86-90$^\circ$F and gas pressure at $\pm$14.09 PSIA.

-Gas flow was regulated using a Cole-Parmer Digital Pressure Controller (0-15 psi, 1/8" NPT(F)), with rates varying from 10 to 100 SCCM in 10 SCCM increments.
+Gas flow was regulated using a Cole-Parmer Digital Pressure Controller (0-15 psi, 1/8" NPT(F)), with rates varying from 10 to 100 Standard Cubic Centimeters per Minute (SCCM) in 10 SCCM increments.
 Each experiment included a 10-second background video capture for noise isolation, resulting in 20 distinct video sequences.
-The dataset comprises {19,731 images} (640$\times$480 pixels) captured using multiple FLIR visualization modes (White hot, Black hot, and Lava), with examples shown in \Cref{fig:dataset_ankom} (a).
-Detailed dataset statistics are provided in the Appendix section.
+The dataset comprises 19,731 images (640$\times$480 pixels) captured using multiple FLIR visualization modes (White hot, Black hot, and Lava), with examples shown in Fig.~\ref{fig:dataset_ankom} (a).